 Several mapping sources were reviewed to determine the nearest source of water to the subject property.
 According to the conservation authority mapping, the property is presently within 50 metres of a tributary of Sixteen Mile Creek, and a small tributary intersects the southwestern end of the property (Conservation Halton 2018).
-The present tributary location to the west of the subject property is similar to the depiction on the 1909 topographic mapping (Figures 4 and 6).
+The present tributary location to the west of the subject property resembles the 1909 topographic depiction (Figures 4 and 6).
 By 1954, the tributary is further east, intersecting the subject property in a linear stream course that corresponds to a modern tree line (Figure 5).
 Thus, the observed variation in stream courses within the very wide and level floodplain likely reflects actual fluctuations over time.
 As such, the tributaries have at times intersected the property, while at other times they may have been at least 250 metres distant.